avkonst/hookstate/README.md

 ## Features

+- Concise, pragmatic but flexible API.
+Very simple to learn.
+- First-class typescript support
+  - completely written in typescript
+  - compiles to javascript module and typescript definitions
-- Concise, pragmatic but flexible API with automated typescript type inferrence for any type of managed data.
+  - correct and complete type inferrence for any type / complexity of managed data
+- Tiny footprint.
+No external dependencies, except React.
-- State management for complex state data, including:
+- State management for complex data state, including:
   - arrays and objects
   - deeply nested combinations on arrays and objects
   - validation of input data
   - tracking of modifications
   - valuelink-like pattern for two-way data binding and form state management
 - Global data state management using the same API
-  - Allows to drop Mobx / Redux completely and simplify the source code a lot.
+  - Allows to drop Mobx / Redux completely and simplify the source code a lot
-- Small bundle size.
-No external dependencies, except React.
-- Written in typescript.
-Compiles to javascript module and typescript declarations.
 - Performance tuned:
   - offers component-level cache state management to minimise re-rendering when necessary
   - efficient global state observer using only `React.useContext` and `React.useState`